“I think we are not in Kansas anymore,” Dorothy said after she landed in Oz, and she remains right today.

 The “make and sell” strategies of yesterday are crippled and unable to perform smoothly in this new data-driven service economy.
 Similarly, the accelerated scientific approach proposed by the Lean Startup movement alone is unable to provide enough variation of ideas and the human connection necessary for a business to stay relevant to the people it is meant to serve.

 Like I mentioned before, we live in a service economy, but sadly a collapsed one.
-Quoting Metallica, our three primary mass-service structures are broken, beaten, and scarred.
+Quoting a Metallica song, our three primary mass-service structures are "broken, beaten, and scarred".

 Our educational system was designed to prepare workers to perform basic operations at factories.
 The standardization of school programs was not an accident, but an intentional plan meant to create an infinite pool of human resources ready to be extracted by industries.
 Schools were designed to function exactly like factories, with our children treated as its raw materials.

 Urban mobility services were initially designed to help factory workers commute to their jobs in the cities and to support production distribution.
 What factories exist nowadays?
 The future points towards people printing things at home, and the remaining industrial facilities are not located in the main urban centers anymore.
 So why do we still commute in the same way factory workers did in the 1900's?

 The public healthcare service system created during the early industrial days aimed to scale healthcare to extend it to the growing urban population.
 The system was designed using scientific thinking as its foundation, and the hospital was conceived to function as a factory only with more white and with people riding the production belt.

 It’s about time we snap out of the industrial smoke and rethink our ways.

 Every entrepreneur is fueled by a rebellious instinct against this status quo.
 The primary purpose of starting small and still making it to the market is to disrupt it by proposing a new way to do things.